aluvium/pscheck/README.md

 # pscheck
-tool for checking working process based on psgrep
+The tool for constant monitoring particular single process on host in Linux environment.